t-valette/ClipSaverV/README.md

 * Enjoy :)

 ## /!\ You have to be in the session you recorded the clip to edit it in the rockstar editor, and you have to press the Open Editor button to open the Rockstar Editor (not the menu pause one) otherwise it will bug out /!\
+Note: Opening the editor menu will instance you.

 ## Default bindings